 ExpressVPN states multiple times that it’s network does not maintain logs a user’s real IP address when connected to the VPN server, or the time at which they are logged in, their VPN IP address or any other information relating to the websites they visit or the pages they stay on.

 Interestingly we are in no way saying that ExpressVPN does not know a single thing about the people using its services.
-The company does state that they have logs for the date yet not the time of when a user is connected and their server of choice.
+The company does state that they have logs for the date yet not the time of when a user has connected and their server of choice.

-Though it does not constitute to a privacy risk, as the amount of data flowing is measured, plus many if not all other services are doing the same thing but it is something you should know.
+Though it does not constitute to privacy risk, as the amount of data flowing is measured, plus many if not all other services are doing the same thing but it is something you should know.

 ExpressVPN also anonymously collects speed, error, failure, and crash-related data.
 Since the data collection is anonymized, the company can’t tally that data to a particular user’s account.
 Also, users have the ability to disable telemetry sending of data during the installation process, or they can disable it via the settings.

-Now even though like with every other VPN service you will have to take everything the company says on trust like Chrome and Firefox.
+Now even though like with every other VPN service you will have to take everything the company says on trusts like Chrome and Firefox.
 There is no way for us or you to independently verify with an audit to make sure that the company does exactly as it says like the way you can with speed.

-So, to sum things up, ExpressVPN subscription does keep a record of very small amounts of data, but it does not constitute to any significant risk or low download speed.
+So, to sum things up, ExpressVPN subscription does keep a record of very small amounts of data, but it does not constitute any significant risk or low download speed.
 The data collection is mainly to improve the service, and yet they do offer the best possible encryption and privacy features we’ve seen compared to most other services.

 However, unlike other customer service and support reviewed this isn’t just your typical run-of-the-mill outsourced technical customer service or first-line support.
-These support people for the most parts are experts and helped us walk through various fabricated technical issues.
+These support people for the most part are experts and helped us walk through various fabricated technical issues.
 They helped us speed things up when it came to finding certain features.

-In addition to Live Chat support, there is also email, and you can open a ticket which rounds off the great customer service offered.
+In addition to Live Chat support, there is also email, and you can open a ticket that rounds off the great customer service offered.
 However, the speed as you’d imagine with these isn’t as fast but they do have logs of previous conversations.

 ExpressVPN is sold with a 30-day money-back guarantee which allows users to claim a refund if they are not happy with the service or the support.
 You can also claim if you suspect logs.
 However, the mobile app comes with a very interesting 7-day trial with support.

-Canceling the service within the 30 days is very simple and does not require contacting support.
-The service does not make you jump through any hoops like filling in forms, calling a phone number of telling the company why you want to cancel.
+Canceling the service within 30 days is very simple and does not require contacting support.
+The service does not make you jump through any hoops like filling in forms, calling a phone number or telling the company why you want to cancel.